OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 | Credential Stuffing | Testing username/password pairs obtained from the breach of another site. |
 | Password Spraying | Testing a single weak password against a large number of different accounts.|

-Various different protection mechanisms can be implemented to protect against them.
+Different protection mechanisms can be implemented to protect against these attacks.
 In many cases these defences do not provide complete protection, but when a number of them are implemented in a defence-in-depth approach, a reasonable level of protection can be achieved.

-The follow sections will focus primarily on preventing brute-force attacks, although these controls can also be effective against other types of attacks.
-For a further guidance on defending against credential stuffing and password spraying, see the [Credential Stuffing Cheat Sheet](Credential_Stuffing_Prevention_Cheat_Sheet.md).
+The following sections will focus primarily on preventing brute-force attacks, although these controls can also be effective against other types of attacks.
+For further guidance on defending against credential stuffing and password spraying, see the [Credential Stuffing Cheat Sheet](Credential_Stuffing_Prevention_Cheat_Sheet.md).

 ### Multi-Factor Authentication

 Multi-factor authentication (MFA) is by far the best defense against the majority of password-related attacks, including brute-force attacks, with analysis by Microsoft suggesting that it would have stopped [99.9% of account compromises](https://techcommunity.microsoft.com/t5/Azure-Active-Directory-Identity/Your-Pa-word-doesn-t-matter/ba-p/731984).
 As such, it should be implemented wherever possible; however, depending on the audience of the application, it may not be practical or feasible to enforce the use of MFA.

-In order to balance security and usability, multi-factor authentication can be combined with other techniques to require for 2nd factor only in specific circumstances where there is reason to suspect that the login attempt may not be legitimate, such as a login from:
+In order to balance security and usability, multi-factor authentication can be combined with other techniques to require for 2nd factor when performing sensitive actions (such as adding a new payment destination), or in specific circumstances where there is reason to suspect that the login attempt may not be legitimate, such as a login from:

 - A new browser/device or IP address.
 - An unusual country or location.